 Where to find it: again, these are pretty popular and you can find it in many places.
 I would suggest Laksala which has a wide choice of designs.

 Sri Lanka is known for the blue sapphire, one which is found on the engagement ring of the Duchess of Cambridge and on the crown of Queen Elisabeth II.
-More recently the world biggest blue sapphire the size of a man’s palm was also found in Sri Lanka.
+Recently, the world’s biggest blue sapphire (almost the size of a man’s palm) was also found in Sri Lanka.

-Where to find it: there are many places in tourist towns like Galle or Kandy where you can find gems, but in Colombo, I would suggest Bullion Exchange and Colombo Jewelry Stores for those willing to spend extra for quality and design.
+Where to find it: there are many places in tourist towns like Galle or Kandy where you can find gems, but in Colombo, I would suggest Colombo Jewelry Stores for those willing to spend extra for quality and design.

 Handloom fabric has such vibrant exotic colours that are a perfect representations of life in Sri Lanka.